af uses GVFS to connect to network source or destination locations. The gio is for destinations.

 While the functionality is superseded by GIO mounts and expects GNU find I decided to keep it in the script because the required code is small.
-There is however one use case where remote logins are better the GIO mounts.
+And there is also one use case where remote logins are better then GIO mounts.
 This is when you have multiple remote system from which you want to backup files and have distributed the same ssh key on them.
 Then you need to only unlock that while you would need to mount each system individually vie GVFS.

 If you want to backup remote /etc directories the setup would be a little bit different.
 First you must login to the remote side as root